 Growing up to 80ft in length, the Fin Whale is the second largest mammal in the world.
 They are much slimmer and weigh less than the Blue Whale, only weighing up to almost 80 tons.
 They are found in all oceans around the world, but their migration pattern is still unknown.
 It is estimated that the Fin Whales have a lifespan of around 85 - 90 years old!

-This is another whale species that has been drastically effected by whaling over the years.
+This is another whale species that has been drastically affected by whaling over the years.
 This combined with other threats from pollution, entanglement and ship strikes threats the species, although their numbers are thankfully on the rise.